python-semantic-release/python-semantic-release/readme.rst

       --patch  Force patch version.
       --noop   No-operations mode, finds the new version number without changing it.
       --post   If used with the changelog command, the changelog will be posted to the release api.
+      --retry  Retry the same release, do not bump.
       --help   Show this message and exit.

 Commands